 With WordPress, however, you have the flexibility to create as many pages as you want and then specify which of these pages you want designated to be the main page of your site.

-As you will soon discover, you can also replace the home page of your site as often as you like, without editing any content, just by creating a number of pages you can choose as the site’s static page, and then selecting the page you would like to show as your home page.
+As you will soon discover, you can also change the home page of your website as often as you like, without touching the content, just by having a number of pages you can choose as the site’s static page, and then selecting the one you want to show as the home page of your site.

 Web developers often refer to the “home” page as the main page where visitors can go to learn more about what your website has to offer or the starting page where they can navigate to other sections.

 On the other hand, the ‘homepage’ (one word) is the actual page or file visitors go to when they click on a link to visit your “home page” (two words).

 WordPress lets you select any page on your blog as the ‘homepage’ and assign it as the main page of your website (i.e. your “home page”).

 To set any page in your site to display as the Home Page go to your admin menu and select Settings > Reading …

 In the Reading Settings screen, select the following: